National Petition to the Blue House

-The National Petition of South Korea is a political communication effort to address citizen concerns in South Korea.
-President Moon Jae-in opened a communication platform to communicate directly with the people under the philosophy that "the government will answer if the public asks".
-The National Petition is composed of a system in which the government and Blue House officials respond to the petition recommended by more than 200,000 people over 30 days.
+The National Petition to the Blue House, also known as the Online Petition to the Blue House or succinctly as the National Petition (Korean: 국민청원), was a South Korean government website that was created as part of the Moon Jae-in administration's political communication effort to address citizen concerns in South Korea.
+The website was first released to the public on August 19, 2017, on then-president Moon Jae-in's 100th day in office.
+The website's goal was to establish a platform of direct communication between the government and the people under the philosophy that "the government will answer when the public asks".
+The National Petition is composed of a system in which government and Blue House officials respond to every petition recommended by more than 200,000 people over a period of 30 days.